-To reach ketosis, ideally, you should be going for less than 50 grams of carbohydrates each day.
-As mentioned before, while a single serving of chickpea pasta can fulfill that as it is less than 50 grams, a bowl might not be the healthiest way to cover up for all your daily carb needs.
+Ideally, you should aim for less than 50 grams of carbohydrates each day to achieve ketosis.
+Although, a single serving of chickpea pasta can fulfil that requirement, it might not be the healthiest way to cover up for all your daily carb needs.

 While chickpea pasta is heavy on carbs, you must keep in mind that every person’s carbohydrate intake, even on a ketogenic diet, is different.
 Moreover, it also depends on how much you sweat it out in a week.

-For example- if you are an active athlete or are a regular face in the gym (that would be 4-5 times a week), you are likely to burn more carbohydrates and stay in ketosis despite a slightly larger carb intake than what is considered to be the ground rule for keto diet.
+For example- if you are an active athlete or are a regular face in the gym (that would be 4-5 times a week), you are likely to burn more carbohydrates and stay in ketosis despite a slightly larger carb intake than what is considered fit for a keto diet.
 Conversely, a sedate lifestyle will require you to hold on to a lower amount of carbs to achieve the state of ketosis.

 Is Chickpea Pasta Healthy?
 Know These Chickpea Pasta Nutrition Facts!

-It does not contain any saturated fat, added sugars or cholesterol- which is a big plus if you were looking around for a pasta alternative that will tick all of these boxes.
+It does not contain any saturated fat, added sugars or cholesterol- which is a big plus if you want a pasta alternative that ticks all these boxes.

-According to professional dietitian Amy Gorin, chickpea pasta is a hub of nutrients.
-It goes by the popular adage, while all gluten-free pasta alternatives can be nutritious in their own way, some pastas are naturally more nutritive than others.
+According to professional dietitian Amy Gorin, chickpea pasta is highly nutritious.
+While all gluten-free pasta alternatives can be nutritious in their own way, some kinds of pasta, like chickpea, are naturally more nutritive than others.

-This plant powerhouse is capable of supplying you with ample protein and fiber, as is the case with all legumes.
+This plant powerhouse supplies you with ample protein and fibre, as is the case with all legumes.
 Therefore, it is worth the hype.
-Moreover, chickpea pasta lends more nutrition than traditional pasta variants.
+Chickpea pasta has more nutrients than traditional pasta variants.

 Read on to find out five fun facts about the nutrition profile of this gluten-free favourite-